iGardening Logo Large Transparent Background

 • Containers: Its size makes it suitable for large containers, allowing you to move it around or feature it on patios and terraces.

-• Ground Cover: Use it as a ground cover for larger areas, contributing both texture and colour to the landscape.
+• Ground Cover: Use it as a ground cover for larger areas, contributing texture and colour to the landscape.

 Final Thoughts